bowmnath/cis-452-f21/README.md

 * [Prairielearn](https://prairielearn.engr.illinois.edu/pl/) is where you will
 submit all of your assignments, labs, and projects.

+That seems like a lot to monitor, but don't worry -- you really need only actively follow Piazza.
+I will release announcements there any time assignments are posted, and I will post links to them directly on this page.

 Be sure to read through the [syllabus](syllabus.md) for course policies, contact information, and other important info.